 Purchasing bear-resistant containers

 In October 2018, FWC awarded Collier County Solid & Hazardous Waste Division grant funds to purchase bear-resistant containers.
-These containers will be made available on FEBRUARY 14, 2020 on a first come, first served basis at a subsidized cost of $115.
+These containers are now available on a first come, first served basis at a subsidized cost of $115.
 To obtain your container, please visit Waste Management, Inc. of Florida (WMIF) at:

 4500 Exchange Avenue